ctsit/nacculator/README.md

     optional arguments:
-      -h, --help            show this help message and exit -fvp                  Set this flag to process as fvp data -ivp                  Set this flag to process as ivp data -tfp                  Set this flag to process as telephone follow-up data -np                   Set this flag to process as np data -m                    Set this flag to process as m data -csf                  Set this flag to process as NACC BIDSS CSF data -f {cleanPtid,replaceDrugId,fixHeaders,fillDefault,updateField,removePtid,removeDateRecord,getPtid}, --filter {cleanPtid,replaceDrugId,fixHeaders,fillDefault,updateField,removePtid,removeDateRecord,getPtid}
+      -h, --help            show this help message and exit -fvp                  Set this flag to process as FVP data -ivp                  Set this flag to process as IVP data -tfp                  Set this flag to process as Telephone Followup Packet data -np                   Set this flag to process as Neuropathology data -m                    Set this flag to process as Milestone data -csf                  Set this flag to process as NACC BIDSS CSF data -f {cleanPtid,replaceDrugId,fixHeaders,fillDefault,updateField,removePtid,removeDateRecord,getPtid}, --filter {cleanPtid,replaceDrugId,fixHeaders,fillDefault,updateField,removePtid,removeDateRecord,getPtid}
                               Set this flag to process the filter